mchmarny/knative-demos/eventing-twitter-firebase/README.md

 ### Trigger

-Now that you have both the event source and service configured you can wire these two with simple `trigger`.
-You should not have to edit the `trigger.yaml` file unless you made some naming changes above.
+Now that you have both the event source and service configured you can wire these two with simple trigger.
+You should not have to edit the `config/store-trigger.yaml` file unless you made some naming changes above.

 Two things to point here, were are using `type: com.twitter` filter to send to our `eventstore` service only the events of twitter type.
 We also define the target service here by defiing its reference in the `subscriber` portion of trigger.